 He dreamed of a faraway island; a distant place in the Polynesians where troubles were beyond the horizon and life was easy as an ocean breeze.
 White beaches stretched forever and palms swayed hypnotically.

 Gary awakened.
 “Could Beez make it happen?”
 Gary thought.
 “Can I gain his confidence and friendship to the point where he could do that for me?”

 “I could return after the death of Old Black Maggie,” Gary thought.
 “How many more years does she have?
 It won’t be long.”

 Sleep eluded him the rest of the night.
-Gary feel asleep soon after he heard his dad leave the house for work.
-One eye barely opened an hour later when his mom left for job.
+Gary fell asleep soon after he heard his dad leave the house for work.
+One eye barely opened an hour later when his mom left for her job.

 He dreamed of Old Black Maggie stalking him in the shadows of the downtown alleys and chasing him.
 No matter how fast he ran she was always close, so close he could smell the musty stench from her clothing.

 It was 10:30 AM when Gary dislodged himself from his bed.
 He splashed water on his face at the bathroom sink.
 He trudged downstairs and poured a bowl full of cereal at the kitchen table.

 Morning brings hope after a night of dread.
 Gary munched on the cereal and stared straight ahead at the door of a flat white refrigerator.
 It revealed no hope nor clues.

 At 11:15 he walked along the railroad tracks near his home.
 He thought about returning home and packing a few belongings in an old army surplus backpack and hoping a train: west to Chicago and east to Pittsburgh.